alliswellever/yaer/README.md

 # yaer
-yaer is a Public Welfare Website
+yaer is a Public Welfare Website.
+It's work.